LovelyBuggies/Nino-hist/README.md

 ax1, ax2 = h.pull_plot(pdf)
 ```

-This involves a) adding `title` as an axis option (`name` is already added for
-you, just expand on that), b) adding the `pull_plot` method, and c) trying to
-make the final output look as nice as you can.
-Here is my recommended
+This involves: a) adding `title` as an axis option (`name` is already added for you, just expand on that), b) adding the `pull_plot` method, and c) trying to make the final output look as nice as you can.
+Here is my recommended interface:
-interface:

 ```python
     def pull_plot(self, callable, *, ax=None, pull_ax=None): # add more formatting options here as needed!